botsocket/bornite/Documentation.md

 #### `response.payload`

 Payload returned by the server.
-Radar automatically parses the content if the `Content-Type` header is set to `application/json`.
+Bornite automatically parses the content if the `Content-Type` header is set to `application/json`.

 [Back to top](#api)